 Build-time-only dependencies can be listed as build-deps instead of deps in a package's "info.rkt" file.
-Dependencies listed in deps, meanwhile, are treated as both run-time and
+Dependencies listed in deps, meanwhile, are treated as both run-time and build-time dependencies.

-Unless --check-pkg-deps is specified, dependency checking is disabled if any collection is specified for raco setup. build-time dependencies.
 The advantage of using build-deps, instead of listing all dependencies in deps, is that a binary version of the package can install with fewer dependencies.